PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    ```

 3. Add a `global.json` file that specifies that the project requires the `2.0.0` version of
-   the `.NET Core SDK`.
+   the .NET Core SDK.
 This is necessary to prevent issues if you have more than one
    version of the .NET Core SDK installed.

    ```